+Niemi, Richard, Bernard Groffman, Carl Carlucci and Thomas Hofeller.
+1990.
+"Measuring Compactness and the Role of Compactness Standards in a Test for Partisan and Racial Gerrymandering."
+Journal of Politics 52(4):1155-1181.

 Orfield, Myron and Thomas Luce.
 2009.
 Region Planning the Future of the Twin Cities.
 Minneapolis, MN: University of Minnesota Press.

 Parents Involved in Community Schools v.
 Seattle School District No. 1, 551 U.S. 701 (2007).